 The most important cities of the coastal area, called the “Riviera”, are: Rimini, Riccione, Cervia and Cesenatico.

-The region capital Bologna is home of Alma Mater, the oldest university in Italy.
+The region capital Bologna has been European Capital of Culture in 2000.
+It is home of Alma Mater, the oldest university in Italy.
 In the old town with arcaded streets stand the famous medieval Asinelli and Garisenda Towers.
 The heart of Bologna is the wonderful Piazza Maggiore, celebrated by Lucio Dalla in his song “Piazza Grande”.

 Ferrara is a city full of charm, whose history is linked to the lords d’Este, an italian princely dynasty.
 To visit in Ferrara: the Estense Castle, the Cathedral and the majestic Palazzo Schifanoia, summer retreat of the Este family.

-Ravenna is an interesting artistic site with its famous Byzantine mosaics and basilicas of St. Apollinaris and San Vitale.
-The Basilica of San Francesco hosts Dante Alighieri‘s grave.
+Ravenna has been Italian Capital of Culture in 2015.
+It is an interesting artistic site with its famous Byzantine mosaics and basilicas of St. Apollinaris and San Vitale.
+The Basilica of San Francesco hosts Dante Alighieri’s grave.

-Parma is a multifaceted city: high living standards production center and unmissable destination for gourmets and opera lovers who can appreciate the wooden Farnese Theatre and the legendary Teatro Regio.
+Parma is a multifaceted city and has been Italian Capital of Culture in 2020 and 2021: high living standards production center and an unmissable destination for gourmets and opera lovers who can appreciate the wooden Farnese Theatre and the legendary Teatro Regio.
 Art history enthusiasts will be interested in Parma’s medieval buildings and churches as San Giovanni Evangelista church and the Cathedral with paintings by Correggio.
 Parma’s National Gallery is one of the most important in Italy with paintings by Parmigianino, Beato Angelico, Leonardo, Cima da Conegliano, El Greek, Van Dyck, Tiepolo and Canaletto.